Help in Recovery under California Dog Bite Law

 - Property damage (e.g. damaged clothing)

 Issues in a dog bite case, including any fault of the dog bite victim and the nature and extent of the injuries, can be challenging and complex.
-If you or a family member suffered a serious injury from a dog bite in Los Angeles or southern California, contact the Law Office of Tal Rubin for a free consultation about your potential claims.
+If you or a family member suffered a serious injury from a dog bite in Los Angeles or southern California, contact the Law Office of Tal Rubin, PC for a free consultation about your potential claims.